spinnylights/vulkan-notes/vulkan_notes.md

 `offset` must be less than `VkPhysicalDeviceLimits::maxPushConstantsSize`, and that `size` must be less than `VkPhysicalDeviceLimits::maxPushConstantsSize - offset`.
-This is likely to be _very_ small—at the time of writing, the two most common values for `maxPushConstantsSize` are `128` and `256` by far, with a few recent macOS/iOS environments supporting `4096` (see [here](https://vulkan.gpuinfo.org/displaydevicelimit.php?name=maxPushConstantsSize)).
+These limits are likely to be _very_ small—at the time of writing, the two most common values for `maxPushConstantsSize` are `128` and `256` by far, with a few recent macOS/iOS environments supporting `4096` (see [here](https://vulkan.gpuinfo.org/displaydevicelimit.php?name=maxPushConstantsSize)).